jirilebl/diffyqs-webwork/README.md

 usually the moment everything is tested and fixed up on the WeBWorK machine.
 So most of the time the two branches should be identical.

+## Contributing

+Let me know if you have any fixes, or new problems, or suggestions.
+You can also just make pull requests (best against *develop* branch), see CONTRIBUTING.md for more information.

 ## Acknowledgements

-Thanks to Edfinity for pestering me to motivate me to put these together and to Andras Balogh and Jan Hlavacek for reporting and fixing errors.
+Thanks to Edfinity for pestering me to motivate me to put these together and to Andras Balogh, Jan Hlavacek, and Jonathan Duncan for reporting and fixing errors.